codefellows/seattle-code-301n24/facilitator/README.md

 - The site youcanbookme.com is a handy way of scheduling one-on-one meetings.
 Aim for 15-minute time slots.

-### Whiteboarding (optional)

-- This can be spread out across one or several days, usually time-boxed to 15-30 minutes (example spreadsheet for student sign-ups [here](https://docs.google.com/spreadsheets/d/119p29UJhGulpSpwJYRdTSAvtfXMvZom5VWiiq4VxVGg/edit?usp=sharing) with different slots being assigned to different instructors / TAs).

-- A good starting guide for content can start with this problem domain:

-- "We are tasked with modeling out buildings.
-We want to keep track of buildings in Seattle and are asked to pick up on just three initial properties that matter the most to us":

-  1. The year that the building was constructed

-  2. The number of floors that the building has

-  3. The address the building is located

-- With this information, help us build a constructor to model our buildings

-Once they have a constructor, ask them to instantiate a new Building with the constructor, then have them write the output of what that new object would look like (including its properties and values).

-- Next, propose a situation where the team has an **array** of these Building objects.
-For the sake of this example it can be an array of 3 buildings.
-We now want to target specific information about each building, and our job is to now retrieve **just the year** from each Building, and transform that into a **new array**.

-- Guide the students to use `Array.map()` method to accomplish this goal, keeping in mind that in order to access this new array, they will need to save the result into a new variable.

 ### Reading Assignments

-- Reading is one of the primary language-learning processes that students will utilize to develop their skills.
+- Reading may be one of the primary language-learning processes that students will utilize to develop their skills.
 Each day, one or more reading assignment is due before the start of lecture.
-Students are expected to make at least one observation and ask a question to promote curiosity and class discussion.
+Students are expected to read actively to promote curiosity and class discussion.
 Their submission is completed by them and graded within your Canvas course.
 The reading submissions in Canvas are by default set up to be graded with either a ‘complete’ or ‘incomplete’ mark, and as a result, the late submission policy is not in effect for reading assignments.

 ### Late Submission Policy